-Weighing scale instruments have common uses in a variety of industries for numerous measurements.
-There are tons of weighing instruments, small laboratory ones that measure a few grams to industrial weighing.
-As with any instruments, weighing instruments need regular calibration to assure that they are measuring correctly and accurately.
+Weighing scale instruments are used in a variety of industries for numerous measurements.
+There are tons of weighing instruments, from small laboratory ones that measure a few grams to industrial weighing—as with any device, weighing instruments need to be calibrated regularly to ensure that they measure correctly and accurately.
 A proper metrologically traceable calibration is the only way to know how accurately weighing instruments are measuring.

-Before calibrating a weighing instrument, there are considerations that need to be taken into account.
-You will want to know the technical characteristics of the instrument, (max weight, d value), the accuracy requirement (max error allowed and uncertainty), and what to do if the calibration fails (adjustment).
+Before calibrating a weighing instrument, some considerations need to be considered.
+You will want to know the technical characteristics of the instrument (max weight, d value), the accuracy requirement (max error allowed and uncertainty), and what to do if the calibration fails (adjustment).

-When the instrument is being tested on-site, you will need to turn it on prior to calibration to allow the temperature of the weights to stabilize to the same temperature where the calibration is to be done.
+When the instrument is being tested on-site, you will need to turn it on before calibration to allow the temperature of the weights to stabilize to the same temperature where the calibration is to be done.

-Do a few pretests to ensure that it is working normally.
-In case the weighing instrument fails in calibration and is adjusted, you should make an “as found” calibration before an adjustment and an “as left” calibration after adjustment.
+Do a few pretests to ensure that it is usually working.
+Suppose the weighing instrument fails in calibration and is adjusted.
+In that case, you should make an “as found” calibration before adjustment and an “as left” calibration after adjustment.

-During calibration, there are several tests that should be done during calibrations.
+During calibration several tests should be done during calibrations.

 When using a weighing instrument, the load is not always placed perfectly in the center.
-The results of a weighing instrument can vary slightly depending on if they place the load in different locations on the receptor.
-In order to test how much effect the location of the load has, they perform the eccentricity.
+The results of a weighing instrument can vary slightly depending on if the load is placed in different locations on the receptor.
+The eccentricity test is performed to test how much effect the site of the load has.

-All instruments including weighing may suffer from repeatability issues.
-This means that when the same load measures several times, the result is not always exactly the same.
-To find out the repeatability of the instrument, they run a repeatability test.
+All instruments, including weighing, may suffer from repeatability issues.
+When the same load is measured several times, the result is not always precisely the same.
+A repeatability test is done to determine the instrument’s repeatability.

-The purpose of the weighing test is to test the accuracy (calibration) of the weighing instrument throughout its whole range in several steps, with increasing and decreasing weight.
-Start with zeroing the instrument without any load.
-Set loads of the first test point, wait for stabilization and record the indication.
+The weighing test aims to test the accuracy (calibration) of the weighing instrument throughout its whole range in several steps, with increasing and decreasing weight.
+Start with zeroing the device without any load.
+Set the limitations of the first test point, wait for stabilization, and record the indication.
 Continue increasing the loads through all the increasing test points.
-With multi-range instruments, each range calibration is to be separate.
+With multi-range instruments, each range is to be calibrated separately.

-A minimum weight test is a test that is a requirement within some industries, like the pharmaceutical industry.
-The purpose of the minimum weight test is to find the smallest load that can be measured while still achieving reliable measurement results and fulfilling the accuracy requirements.
-When the measured value gets smaller, typically the relative error of the reading becomes higher.
-They should not use the weighing instrument to measure any loads smaller than the minimum load.
+A minimum weight test is a test that is required within some industries, like the pharmaceutical industry.
+The minimum weight test aims to find the minor load that can be measured while still achieving reliable measurement results and fulfilling the accuracy requirements.
+When the measured value gets smaller, typically, the relative error of the reading becomes higher.
+The weighing instrument should not be used to measure any loads more minor than the minimum load.

-There are some other tests that are not done during normal calibration.
-However, their usage is a type of approval test or in the initial verification.
-Some of these tests are a tare test, discrimination test, a variation of indication over time, and test of magnetic interaction.
-If you are still unsure about what requirements you need for your lab or it overwhelms you with doing it yourself, we can help.
-SRP control systems can help you take care of your equipment.
-We are an ISO 17025 accredited laboratory and can calibrate your equipment to meet your needs.
+Some other tests are not done during standard calibration but can be done as a type of approval or initial verification.
+Some of these tests are a tare test, discrimination test, variation of indication over time, and test of magnetic interaction.
+If you are still trying to decide what requirements you need for your lab or are overwhelmed with doing it yourself, we can help.
+SRP control systems can help you care for your equipment as we are an ISO 17025 accredited laboratory that can calibrate your equipment to meet your needs.
 There will be no surprises, and your instruments and equipment will be accurate and compliant.